shovon-b/shovonbiswas/content/_index.md

 ## Hello!

 I am a Ph.D student in theoretical physics at the **University of British Columbia**, Canada.
-I did my Bachelor's in Electrical Engineering at **Bangladesh University of Engineering and Technology**, Bangladesh.
+I did my Bachelor's in Electrical Engineering at **Bangladesh University of Engineering and Technology**.

 ## Research

-I work in all aspects of quantum field theory - formal and observational.
-I am currently working on calculating classical gravitational observables form the classical limit of the quantum field theories aiming at providing theoretical predictions for gravitational wave detectors.
-I am also very interested in deep learning.
+I am broadly interested in quantum field theory.
+I am currently working on calculating classical gravitational observables form the classical limit of the quantum field theories.
+These results are useful for providing theoretical predictions for gravitational wave detectors.
+I am also deeply fascinated by the field of deep learning.

+## Publications
 For my most up-to-date academic profile, please visit [inspire](https://inspirehep.net/authors/1674623?ui-citation-summary=true).

 1. Classical Observables from Causal Response Functions [arxiv:2411.09016](https://arxiv.org/abs/2411.09016)\